74hc595/PIC16F1-USB-Bootloader/README.md

 This bootloader also has the added advantage of CRC-14 protection of the user application.

+A list of commercial products that already use this bootloader is [available on the wiki](https://github.com/majbthrd/PIC16F1-USB-DFU-Bootloader/wiki/commercial-products-that-already-use-PIC16F1-USB-DFU-Bootloader).

 ## Usage

 For MPLAB/XC8 compilation, the following options are needed: